...

 Yala National Park Entry Ticket Price Guide 2025

-To begin with, foreign visitors pay a higher fee compared to local residents.
+First of all, tourists from other countries pay more than people who live there.
 The yala national park entry ticket price for foreigners usually covers access to the park for either a half-day or full-day safari.
 Moreover, the fee includes government taxes and conservation charges.
 Because of this, the total price may seem higher, but it contributes to wildlife protection and park maintenance.

 In contrast, Sri Lankan citizens and residents enjoy lower entry fees.
-Children and senior citizens often receive additional discounts.
-However, the local ticket typically covers park entry only and does not include the safari jeep hire or guide services.
+Kids and seniors often get extra discounts.
+But the local ticket usually only covers getting into the park; it doesn’t include renting a safari jeep or hiring a guide.
 Therefore, locals often combine ticket purchase with independent safari arrangements.

 It is important to note that the yala national park entry ticket price does not include the cost of the safari jeep.
 Jeep hire, driver, and tracker services are separate charges.
 These prices vary based on operator, season, and whether you choose a private or shared jeep.
 Sharing a jeep with other visitors is a common way to reduce overall costs.